 Make Water Work is delivered in partnership with local governments, water utilities, and garden centre and irrigation businesses throughout the valley.
 As part of the campaign, residents were encouraged to pledge to undertake at least one of six actions to reduce outdoor water use and be entered to win \$500 in WaterWise yard material.
 Some 318 people pledged and one of this year's winners is Lisa Boulanger of Kelowna.

-"Water is so precious here and it's not going to change so we are the ones that have to change," said Boulanger, who is with the Kelowna Garden Club which has been encouraging members to move away from the traditional English cottage garden, or to at least use plants better suited to the Okanagan.
+Asked why she entered the contest, Boulanger responded that "Water is so precious here and it's not going to change so we are the ones that have to change."

+As it turns out, Boulanger is with the Kelowna Garden Club which has been encouraging members to move away from the traditional English cottage garden, or to at least use plants better suited to the Okanagan.
 Among some of the WaterWise gardening practices Boulanger uses is to mulch garden beds in the spring, which feeds plants and helps hold moisture so they require less watering, and she has installed drip irrigation.

-"I try to lead by example," she said, adding she plans to use some of her prize winnings to fix up an irrigation zone and plant an Okanagan-appropriate tree.
+"I try to lead by example," she added, saying she plans to use some of her prize winnings to fix up an irrigation zone and plant an Okanagan-appropriate tree.

-The Town of Oliver reclaimed its Make Water Work Community Champion title for collecting the most pledges per capita.
+In addition to Boulanger's win, the Town of Oliver reclaimed its "Make Water Work Community Champion" title for collecting the most pledges per capita.
 This is Oliver's second win after taking the title in 2014.

+But that's not all.
 Every year, the Make Water Work campaign has improved, grown in scope, and attracted new partners, and this year was no exception.
-The campaign partnered with FireSmartBC in 2024, noting the plants on the Make Water Work Plant Collection list that are also deemed FireSmart.
+This year, the campaign partnered with FireSmartBC, noting the plants on the Make Water Work Plant Collection list that are also deemed FireSmart.